menuclose

 • A steep learning curve for newer investors.

-Saxo has three types of accounts:
+Saxo has three account tiers:

 • Classic: For those with less than £200,000.